-Case study 3 – Someone who is predominantly housebound to mainly inside the home and the back garden.
+Case study 3 – Someone who is predominantly housebound

-In this specific scenario (dependant on user size and weight) they would be looking for a smaller, probably lighter anda slightly narrower chair if possible.
+In this specific scenario (dependant on user size and weight) they would be looking for a smaller, probably lighter and a slightly narrower chair if possible.

 It would need a small turning circle and be able to manoeuvre easily in small and tight areas; for example narrow hallways, doorways and around the kitchen.

 This time it’s not about big wheels or being able to do an array of terrains, it’s about being responsive, breaking well, and being very nimble and easy to navigate.
 For example, reversing into bathrooms or coming up really close so you can transfer onto the sofa.
 It is also a must that both arms must be able to fully lift up out of the way for easy access.
 A great example would be either the LITH-TECH COMPACT or Compact + from our range.
 These chairs are great inside but can also still tackle grass, cobbles and other obstacles easily as well.

 4) Ask Lots of Questions